 If you sign up for a polar bear viewing experience in Churchill, you can rest assured that companies offering tours adhere to strict Manitoba Conservation guidelines.
 The number of both tour operators and vehicles using the restricted roads east of Churchill is also limited.

-Tours out of Churchill stress conservation and education, not only on the tundra buggies – but beforehand via a presentation at Polar Bears International House.
+Tours out of Churchill stress conservation and education, not only on the Tundra Buggies – but beforehand via a presentation at Polar Bears International House.
 Our group spent a fascinating hour learning about the plight of the polar bears – thanks to sea ice forming later and leaving earlier every year.
 Even their major food source, the ringed seal, is thought to be in decline.

 Before I visited Polar Bears International, I hadn’t appreciated just what a rich source of calories the ringed seals are.
 Check out the photo below showing how much fat they have beneath their skin.
 From late spring until early summer, polar bears may accumulate up to two thirds of their energy reserves that they need for the entire year from eating ringed seals!!